susam/emfy/README.md

     too clutter our working direcories.
 The above line of Emacs Lisp code ensures that all backup files are written to a separate directory, thus leaving our working directories tidy.

+  - Create backup files by copying our files, not moving our files:

+    ```elisp
+    (setq backup-by-copying t)
+    ```

+    Everytime Emacs has to create a backup file, it moves our file to the backup location, then creates a new file at the same location as that of the one we are editing, copies our content to this new file, and then resumes editing our file.
+This causes any hard link referring to the original file to be now referring to the backup file.

+    To experience this problem due to the default behaviour, first comment out the above line of Emacs Lisp code in the Emacs initialization file, save the file, and restart Emacs.
+Then create a new file along with a hard link to it with these commands: `echo foo > foo.txt; ln foo.txt bar.txt; ls -li foo.txt bar.txt`.
+The output should show that `foo.txt` and `bar.txt` have the same inode number and size because they both refer to the same file.
+    Now run `emacs foo.txt` to edit the file, add a line or two to the file, and save the file with `C-x C-s`.
+Now run `ls -li foo.txt bar.txt` again.
+The output should show that `foo.txt` now has a new inode number and size while `bar.txt` still has the original inode number and size.
+The file `bar.txt` now refers to the backup file instead of referring to the new `foo.txt` file.

+    To see the improved behaviour with the above line of Emacs Lisp code, uncomment it to enable it again in the Emacs initialization file, save the file, restart Emacs and perform the same experiment again.
+After we save the file, we should see that both `foo.txt` and `bar.txt` have the same inode number and size.

   - Disable lockfiles: